matomo-org/developer-documentation/docs/heatmap-session-recording/faq.md

 ## How do I force or prevent the recording of my own activities?

 When you configure a heatmap or a session, you define a "sample limit" and a so called "sample rate" (also known as "traffic").

-The sample limit defines how many page views will be recorded, for example 5000.
-The sample rate defines how likely a certain page view will be recorded when it is viewed.
-For example a sample rate of 10% means that approx. every 10th page view will be recorded.
-To get to the sample limit of 5000 page views, you would actually need about 50.000 page views.
+* The sample limit defines how many page views will be recorded in total, for example 5000.

+* The sample rate defines how likely a certain page view will be recorded when it is viewed.
+For example a sample rate of 10% means that approximately every 10th page view will be recorded.
+To reach a sample limit of 5000 page views being recorded, you would actually need about 50.000 page views.

 When your sample rate is lower than 100%, your activities may not be actually recorded.
 To make sure to be included in the sample group, you can append a URL parameter `&pk_hsr_forcesample=1` to the currently viewed page.
-On the contrary, you can add a URL parameter `&pk_hsr_forcesample=0` to prevent your activities from being tracked.
+On the contrary,  to prevent your activities from being tracked you can add a URL parameter `&pk_hsr_forcesample=0`.

 ## How do I record activities only for specific visitors?